Overcoming Depression - Part III

 "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things."1

-Yesterday we talked about depression that has a physical cause.
-The cause can also be emotional.
+Yesterday we talked about depression that can not only have a physical cause, but can also be emotional.
 If so, complete honesty with yourself, a trusted friend (and/or a qualified counselor where needed), and God about your true feelings is the first and all-important step in overcoming this type of depression.

 Questions such as the following can be helpful: Am I hurt or angry?
 Am I not forgiving someone?
 Are my needs for love and acceptance being met?
 Have I learned to recognize and express my feelings creatively?
 Have I resolved any impaired relationship or feelings of guilt?
 Am I using my abilities?
 Do I have a purpose for living with worthwhile work and meaningful goals?
 Have I accepted full responsibility for my life and my feelings?